darkreapyre/amazon-sagemaker-workshop/README.md

 		$ exit
 	```
 	- Closing the browser tab for the Jupyter terminal, will return you to the Jupyter homepage.
-	- Click on the __amazon-sagemaker-workshop__ to enter it and start Module 2.
+	- Click on the __amazon-sagemaker-workshop__ folder to enter it and start the next module.

 ## Module 2:  Video Game Sales Notebook